Sallie Robins

 Maisie Keogh

-Maisie Keogh is our Young Science Writer Award Manager.
+Maisie Keogh is our Young Science Writer Award Programme Director.

-Maisie is a researcher about to submit her PhD in Biomedical Engineering and has significant hands-on clinical experience in hospital settings.
-As the manager of the Young Science Writer Award, she loves nothing more than inspiring the next generation to explore and communicate the wonders of STEM.
-She’s a keen innovator, recognised with a Churchill Fellowship for her work on bringing cutting-edge healthcare technology into everyday patient care.
+A Churchill Fellow and experienced science communicator, Maisie brings a research-led and educationally grounded approach to youth engagement.
+She is committed to widening access to science opportunities for young people from state-funded non-selective schools and ensuring that the Young Science Writer Award continues to provide a national platform for emerging scientific voices.
 Maisie’s research on stroke rehabilitation technology caught the attention of BBC Click, and she’s also published in Nature—showcasing her dedication to pushing the boundaries of science.
 A long-standing member of the ABSW, Maisie is passionate about clear, engaging science communication and regularly gets involved in initiatives that bring together researchers, clinicians, and the public.

 Contact Maisie